 Reverse connect allows a Server to initiate the connection to a Client (open the socket sending a HEL message).
 This results in an additional security concern for the Client, in that the Client needs to validate that the connection is from an appropriate Server and not a denial of service attack.
 The Client follows the process described in Part 6 “Client and Server Handshaking during Reverse Connect” table, including checks related to the ServerUri and EndpointUrl.

 This standard describes one option for user security as username/password.
-If username / passwords are used, they should follow site specific rules and passwords should be secured both in transit and in storage.
+If username / passwords are used, they should follow site specific rules and passwords shall be secured both in transit and in storage.
 Usernames should be able to be changed.
-Passwords should not be hardcoded as part of an application.
-They should be able to be managed by administrative users.
+Passwords shall not be hardcoded as part of an application.
+They shall be able to be managed by administrative users.
 Passwords should follow the password complexity and timeout rules associated with a site CSMS.

-If an Application becomes aware of compromised credentials, which could be application level or user level credentials, the application should terminate any connection using the compromised credentials.
-The compromised credential may be determined via a GDS or other global service or they may be detected by some out of band process.
+If an OPC UA Application becomes aware of compromised credentials, which could be application level or user level credentials, the application should terminate any connection using the compromised credentials.
+The compromised credential could be determined via a GDS or other global service or they could be detected by some out of band process.